MMC-Scholars/VRBase/Source/VRBase/README.md

 ## Installation/Setup <a name="setup"></a>

-**Since this is only a library, VRBase should be added to an existing project via a repository link.**
+_(Since this is only a library, VRBase should be added to an existing project.)_

-1. Clone VRBase into your project under the directory _Source/PROJECTNAME/VRBase_.
+1. Clone VRBase into your project under the directory `Source/PROJECTNAME/VRBase`.
-1. Right-click the Unreal project in the main root directory and select _Generate Visual Studio Project Files_ in order for the library to appear in the Visual Studio Solution.
+2. Right-click the Unreal project in the main root directory and select _Generate Visual Studio Project Files_ in order for the library to appear in the Visual Studio Solution.
-3. Update the _PROJECTNAME.Build.cs_ file to include VRBase.
-This file is located in the _Source/PROJECTNAME/_ directory.
-This snippet can be copied and pasted into the file, making sure to change the project name:
+3. Update the `PROJECTNAME.Build.cs` file to include VRBase.
+This file is located in the `Source/PROJECTNAME/` directory.
+This snippet can be copied and pasted into the file. **Be sure to change the project name**:
 ```cs
 using System.IO;
 using UnrealBuildTool;